 The aluminium industry supports the holistic optimisation of the energy performance of buildings taking into account outdoor climatic and local conditions, as well as indoor climate requirements and cost-effectiveness, as required by the Energy Performance of Buildings Directive.
 Since its recast in 2010, the Directive has contributed to improving the performance of European buildings, but renovation rates are still too low, and we are facing inappropriate setting of minimum performance requirements for some building elements, too much focused on thermal insulation and neglecting other thermal characteristics.
+A proposal to amend the Energy Performance of Building Directive, was part of the ‘Clean Energy for all Europeans’ package presented by the European Commission in November 2016.

 Our industry opinion on the Energy Performance of Buildings